-Dating these heirlooms can be tricky if you cannot actually find a date.
-So, for that reason you will need to read what is in these documents and letters and try to make sense of them.
+Dating these heirlooms can be tricky if you cannot find a date.
+So, for that reason, you will need to read what is in these documents and letters and try to make sense of them.

 2. Unfold and Straighten Them

 You don’t want to file them away with all the folds and creases still left in them.
-In fact this can cause damage to them and may make reading them harder as they age.
+This can cause damage to them and may make reading them harder as they age.

 Take the time with them!

-It is definitely a good idea to take letters out of their envelopes, and then file them together.
+It is a good idea to take letters out of their envelopes and then file them together.
 Doing this will help preserve the letter as you will not need to take them out of the envelope every time that you want to look at it.

 If you have followed the previous step then you will probably have unfolded them.
 But please take the time to straighten out those little creases at the corner of your documents and letters.